AnotherFoxGuy/cmakepp/README.md

 # Testing
-To test the code (alot is tested but not all) run the following in the root dir of cmakepp *this takes long :)*
+To test the code (alot is tested but not all) run the following in the root dir of cmakepp

 ```
-cmake -P build/script.cmake
+cmake -P build/run-all-test.cmake
 ```

 # Developing